mepearson/TidyData/README.md

 * Features_info.txt

 ## Run_Analysis.R Script discussion
 The Run_Analysis.R Script loads the Samsung data and processes it to provide the tidy data sets.
+A complete descripton of the process taken in the code is included as comments in the .R file

 ## Codebook
 Variables provided in the SamsungTidyData.txt field include: